shuftipro/Video-KYC/IOS-Implementation.md

   <!-- -------------------------------------------------------------------------------- -->
 * ## Phone

   Verify the phone number of end-users by sending a random code to their number from Shufti Pro.
-Once the sent code is entered into the provided field by end-user, phone number will stand verified.
-It is primarily an on-site verification and you have to provide phone number of the end-user to us, in addition to the verification code and the message that is to be forwarded to the end-user.
-Shufti Pro will be responsible only to send the message along with verification code to the end user and verify the code entered by the end-user.
+Once the sent code is entered into the provided field by the end-user, the phone number will stand verified.
+It is primarily an on-site verification, and you have to provide the end user’s phone number to us, the verification code and the message to be forwarded to the end user.
+Shufti Pro will be responsible only for sending the message along with the verification code to the end user and verifying the code entered by the end user.

   * <h3>phone_number</h3>